borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 ## Logging

-By default, borgmatic logs to a local syslog-compatible daemon if one is present and borgmatic is running in a non-interactive console.
-Where those logs show up depends on your particular system.
-If you're using systemd, try running `journalctl -xe`.
-Otherwise, try viewing `/var/log/syslog` or similar.

-You can customize the log level used for syslog logging with the `--syslog-verbosity` flag, and this is independent from the console logging `--verbosity` flag described above.
-For instance, to get additional information about the progress of the backup as it proceeds:
+By default, borgmatic logs to the console.
+You can enable simultaneous syslog logging and customize its log level with the `--syslog-verbosity` flag, which is independent from the console logging `--verbosity` flag described above.
+For instance, to enable syslog logging, run:

 ```bash
 borgmatic --syslog-verbosity 1
 ```

-Or to increase syslog logging to include debug spew:
+To increase syslog logging further to include debugging information, run:

 ```bash
 borgmatic --syslog-verbosity 2
 ```

+See above for further details about the verbosity levels.

+Where these logs show up depends on your particular system.
+If you're using systemd, try running `journalctl -xe`.
+Otherwise, try viewing `/var/log/syslog` or similar.

+<span class="minilink minilink-addedin">Prior to version 1.8.3</span>borgmatic
+logged to syslog by default whenever run at a non-interactive console.

 ### Rate limiting